citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

           },
           ...
 ```
-The following possibilities and hierarchy exist:
+The following possibilities and following hierarchy exist:
 * "name": "Zeichnen / Schreiben" --> is never translated
 * "name": "translate#example:foo.bar.exampleMenuTitle" --> is translated, if the key exists
 * no name specified (the Name field does not exist here) --> Name comes from the model.js (here ../tools/draw/model.js)